persts/FirstObserver/README.md

 First Observer is initially being develop to interface with [CPW Photo Warehouse](https://cpw.state.co.us/learn/Pages/ResearchMammalsSoftware.aspx), a custom Microsoft Access application designed to facilitate archiving, identifying, summarizing, and analyzing photo data collected from remote wildlife cameras.

 ###Basic Data Pipeline
-1. Annotate image data for your project, using your favorite annotation tool, such as [Andenet-Desktop](https://github.com/persts/andenet-desktop)
+1. Annotate image data for your project, using your favorite annotation tool, such as [BBoxEE](https://github.com/persts/BBoxEE)
-2. Build an object detection model in Torch (YOLOv3) *\*Additional models and frameworks supported soon*
+2. Build an object detection model in Torch (YOLOv3) or tensorflow
 3. Launch First Observer
 4. Select existing model and directory of new image data to analyze and import into database
 5. Have a second observer (human) review & correct identifications in the database as normal